underscoreio/essential-slick/src/pages/3-modifying.md

 Slick cannot allow that code to be run on its own execution context, because it has no way to know if you are going to tie up Slicks threads for a long time.

-In contract, methods such as `andThen` which combine actions without custom code, can be run on Slick's own execution context.
+In contrast, methods such as `andThen` which combine actions without custom code, can be run on Slick's own execution context.
 Therefore, you do not need an execution context available for `andThen`.